 Hayfever whilst travelling really sucks

-Yet I was so wrong (sorry mum, I get it now!).
+Yet I was so wrong.
 Hayfever is totally debilitating, can ruin your entire summer as well as your travels, and needs to be taken seriously.
 By those who suffer, and those who have to put up with the sufferer!
-Poor Hubbie.

 Never one to do something half-arsed, I get the full works.
 Incessant sneezing, itchy throat and eyes, and my nose can be blocked up for weeks, forcing me to breathe through my mouth like a fish.
 This then results in throat infections and more recently, terrifying asthma-like episodes.